nthnca/cookie/README.md

 By convention we use the variables `_1`, `_2`, etc to pass data into a function.

 ## Examples

 See the tests directory for examples.

+## Ideas

+So here you go, have fun improving the language, some ideas:
+- Allow passing parameters to functions.
+- Make it so variables are scoped to the current function.
+- Add a return statement.
+- Add more builtin functions (less than, multiply, etc, etc)
+  - Try not to add builtin types that you could implement in the language itself.
+- Add more types: strings, arrays, maps, structs, etc.
+- Allow importing code from other files.
+- Whatever else you want...

+For bonus points:
+- Re-implement this little toy language, in the language itself...  :-)